 Important tips for making the choka

 You’ll want to use eggplants that are smooth-skinned and slightly soft to the touch.
-These are not as mature, which means their seeds are not as larger.
+These are not as mature, which means their seeds are smaller.
 Younger eggplants are great for making choka and their seeds are much softer and easier to roast.

 You should also line your gas stove with foil.
 The foil will catch all the eggplant drippings so cleaning up is a breeze – simply lift the foil and throw it away.